btolson1/302_VolJump/README.md

   Game does not keep the player from leaving the left and right bounds of the camera.

-TODO: Step 5: Any additional information to inform the TAs and instructors to inform
+Step 5: Any additional information to inform the TAs and instructors to inform

 There is no additional information to be informed to the TAs and instructors.